day8/re-com/README.md

 Neither have we been worried too much about code size because other design goals have taken precedence.
-Our main demo app which includes every component, plus all demo code and a bit of yadda yadda, comes to about 167K compressed when using `:optimzations :advanced` (700K pre-compress).
+Our main demo app which includes every component, plus all demo code and plenty of yadda yadda, comes to about 167K compressed when using `:optimzations :advanced` (700K pre-compress).
 That number includes ReactJS plus the ClojureScript libs and runtime.
-Everything.
+So, everything.

 ## So, Without Ado Being Any Furthered ...